isomerpages/tp-virtualcampus/pages/faq.md

 **2. Where can I access the system?**

-The SEAL website can be accessed at this [link](https://internetapps.tp.edu.sg/tpseal)
+The SEAL website can be accessed at this [link](https://internetapps.tp.edu.sg/tpseal) through TP Student Portal.

 **3. How can I submit the participation?**